 A second Indiana source said “We went to the same congregation near Lawrenceburg, Indiana during my teen years.
 I never would have imagined this about him.
 He and his wife Becky were the pillars of the congregation.”

-After 2000, the couple decided to move to Arkansas, presumably to be near his wife Becky’s family.
-They served in at least two congregations including Mountain View, finally landing in Heber Springs.
+After 2000, the couple decided to move to Arkansas, presumably to be near his wife Becky’s family in Mountain View.
+Rod and Becky eventually settled into the Heber Springs Kingdom Hall of Jehovah’s Witnesses.

 Watkins, a distinguished Elder, and Pioneer minister, served in the special capacity of Service Overseer, a position that placed him on the “Service Committee” along with the Presiding Overseer and Secretary.

 The Service Committee of Jehovah’s Witness Congregations governs the activity of each congregation, and is responsible for making sure Watchtower policies are carried out, including the formation of judicial committees and the handling of child abuse allegations by congregants or appointed elders.
 Watkins’ position created a deeply disturbing conflict of interest within the elder body.

 Several sources with knowledge of the case suggested that the number of victims may well exceed the four who gave statements to the police in Heber Springs.
 They said: “there was a previous [Kingdom] Hall in Arkansas where an accusation was made and the 2 witness rule kept it from going further.”